eiriksm/swifton-serve/API.md

 You may download the root certificate here: [https://serve.swifton.me/certificate.pem](https://serve.swifton.me/certificate.pem).
 Using this root certificate you can ensure you're always talking to an legitimate Swifton.me App.
 Installing root certificates varies slightly from operating system to operating system.

+## App lifespan / expiry

+Any app deployed will live for a maximum of **5 days** (if not deleted earlier by you).
+After the maximum lifespan it will be collected by the garbage collector (aka. dustman) and killed forever.
+This policy will be effective during the beta phase but *might* be extended.

+In the future it will be possible to deploy apps with no expiry as well as expiring apps.

 # Group Command-line interface

 ## Prerequisites